mclancy96/rails-activerecord-models-and-rails-readme/README.md

 end
 ```

-If we run `bundle exec rspec`, it will throw an error since we don't have any
+If we run `bin/rspec`, it will throw an error since we don't have any
 code in the application for our `Post` model yet.
 To fix this, create a new file
 in the `app/models` directory called `post.rb`, and add the following code: